 Submissions to OT fall in three categories: regular full-length submissions (‘theory article’); review papers (‘review article’), and shorter, essay-style contributions to a debate or conversation regarding a theoretical problem or issue (‘controversies and conversations’).

-Submissions to OT may feature different approaches to theory development, including approaches centered on proposition development, process theorizing, or on a theoretical critique and synthesis of the existing literature.
+Submissions to OT may feature different approaches to theory development, including approaches centred on proposition development, process theorizing, or on a theoretical critique and synthesis of the existing literature.

 Each submission should therefore explicitly signal its theoretical aims and position and maintain congruity with this approach throughout the paper.
-This openness of OT to different styles and approaches at the same time encourages authors to make their articles accessible to the journal’s wide-ranging readership.
-Whilst submissions may be focused on a particular specialized area or set of ideas, they should be written in such a way that our general readers are able to understand the ideas and arguments presented.
+The openness of OT to different styles and approaches, at the same time, encourages authors to make their articles accessible to the journal’s wide-ranging readership.
+Whilst submissions may be focused on a particular specialized area or set of ideas, they should be written in such a way that our general readers are able to access and understand the ideas and arguments presented.

 OT routinely publishes papers that provide a comprehensive and theory-driven review of a particular research field.
 These review articles provide a theoretically-informed review and integration of an important area of research, and offer significant implications for subsequent theory development and research.